edayot/edayot/README.md

-Hi, @edayot a developer beginner
+Hi, I'm @edayot a developer !